JdGithub0112/jdportfolio/README.md

-# Jordan Davis' Python Portfolio

-***

-Hey there - my name is Jordan and I'm a Senior Analyst at Salesforce.
-Below are a few projects that I have worked on.
+**Hey there - my name is Jordan and I'm a Senior Analyst at Salesforce.
+Below are a few projects that I have worked on.**

 My goal is to folow a journney of learning that never ends.
 I'd be happy to discuss my work further - feel free to reach out to me on LinkedIn.
 My resume is also available if you'd like to know more about my education and work history.